Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ### 1.6.2 Resample

-As explained in the [key concepts](../concepts/key-concepts.md), the update step is completed by performing a **resampling process**, which consist of drawing a new set of particles from the current set, with replacement, using importance weights as unnormalized probabilities.
+As explained in the [key concepts](../concepts/key-concepts.md), the update step is completed by performing a **resampling process**, which consist of drawing a new set of particles from the current set, with replacement, using importance weights as the unnormalized probabilities of a multinomial distribution.
 The result of this is the range of particles $x_t$:

 ```cpp
 particles |= beluga::views::sample |                                        //